Pilates Calories Burned Calculator

 How We Calculate Calories Burned During Pilates

-Calories = MET x Body Weight (kg) x Duration (hours)
+Calories = MET x 3.5 x Weight (kg) / 200 x Minutes

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 3 for pilates represents an average across typical conditions and effort levels.
+The selected MET value of 3 for general pilates represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Pilates vs. Other Activities